 But even the most casual of observers will notice the strange contrast between the crude writing and the smooth polished granite.
 It’s highly doubtful that the people who left these carvings were the same ones that built the box.

 Back near the entrance, you’ll find a seemingly unfinished box that got stuck in transport.
 Another lays on the floor nearby.
-The transportation of these boxes is another unsolved mystery.
+The transportation of these boxes is another unsolved mystery, as nothing on the ceiling indicates that flames were used for lighting.

 Even before carrying them through these tunnels, the granite first needed to be shipped all the way from Aswan.